blockchain-unica/rosetta-smart-contracts/contracts/upgradeableProxy/readme.md

 returns *true* if the balance of the contract passed as an argument is lower than 100.
 - **TheProxy.upgradeTo** allows the user to pass the address of the new implementation of Logic.

-The Solidity implementation uses low-level instructions for memory access.
-The Solidity reference implementation in this use case is adapted from the ERC1967 Openzeppelin implementation.

 ## Implementations

-- **Solidity/Ethereum**:
+- **Solidity/Ethereum**: the implementation is adapted from the ERC1967 Openzeppelin implementation.
+It uses low-level instructions for memory access.
 - **Anchor/Solana**:
 - **Aiken/Cardano**:
 - **PyTeal/Algorand**: